g2s3-2018/g2s3-2018.github.io/index.md

 ## Inverse Problems: Systematic Integration of Data with Models under Uncertainty

-The ninth Gene Golub SIAM Summer School will take place in Breckenridge, Colorado, USA in June 2018.
+The ninth Gene Golub SIAM Summer School will take place **June 17--30, 2018** at the DoubleTree by Hilton hotel in Breckenridge, Colorado, USA.

 ### School's highlights